edkrueger/eco395m-2022-fall/syllabus.md

 TA sessions are optional and will meet Fridays from **10am - 11am CT**.

 Subject to the university's COVID-19 Executive Committee's recommendation, **_after January 31st_**, 2021, class will be held in person in **BRB 1.118**.
+Subject to the university's COVID-19 Executive Committee's recommendation, **_after January 31st_**, 2021, TA sessions will be held in person in **location TBD**.

-Until then, class will be held remotely via Zoom (link on Canvas).
+Until then, class and TA sessions will be held remotely via Zoom (link on Canvas).
 Recordings of lectures will be posted for a limited time on Canvas.

 ## Instructor: Edward Krueger